-VALORANT’s map pool has consistently grown since its release, giving players new areas to explore and master with each agent.
-Maps like Breeze offer long sightlines suited for Operators or rifles, while other maps like Split feature claustrophobic hallways with close-quarter combat.
+VALORANT’s map pool has consistently grown since its release, continuously challenging players to learn the new hiding and lurking spots, and giving them an opportunity to get creative with their favorite agents.
+While maps like Breeze offer long sightlines suited for Operators or rifles, other maps like Split feature claustrophobic hallways with close-quarter combat.
 There is a VALORANT map for every type of player, and new maps are constantly added to the game.

 The new map rotation might be confusing, especially if you are just joining the fun.
-But there are currently only eight VALORANT maps:
+But there are currently 10 VALORANT maps:

 Maps are often adjusted and edited as needed, especially if players find a way to abuse a spot or location.
 For example, as of VALORANT Act Seven, Episode Two, Breeze made a dazzling entrance with a new coat of paint with Riot revamping Mid, the B site, A Hall, the A Shop, and Cave.

 It’s important to note not all maps are featured in the competitive pool, and you won’t need to learn them all before you feel comfortable jumping into ranked queues.